alexandrainst/danlp/docs/models/sentiment_analysis.md

 ##### Cross-lingual transfer example

 An example of utilizing an dataset in another language to be able to make predicts on Danish without seeing Danish training data is shown in this [notebok](<https://github.com/alexandrainst/danlp/blob/sentiment-start/examples/Zero_shot_sentiment_analysi_example.ipynb>).
-It is using multilingual embeddings from [LASER](<https://github.com/facebookresearch/LASER>) (Language-Agnostic SEntence Representations).
+It is using multilingual embeddings from Artetxe et al. 2019 called [LASER](<https://github.com/facebookresearch/LASER>) (Language-Agnostic SEntence Representations).
 Note that this is not evaluate on any Danish data, and the performance is therefore unknown.
 But a few examples in the notebook is shown.

+## 🎓 References

+Artetxe, Mikel, and Holger Schwenk.
+[Massively Multilingual Sentence Embeddings for Zero-Shot Cross-Lingual Transfer and Beyond.](<https://arxiv.org/pdf/1812.10464.pdf>) *Transactions of the Association for Computational Linguistics* 7 (2019): 597-610.

+Velldal, E., Øvrelid, L., Bergem, E. A., Stadsnes, C., Touileb, S., & Jørgensen, F. [ NoReC: The Norwegian Review Corpus.](http://www.lrec-conf.org/proceedings/lrec2018/pdf/851.pdf) *arXiv preprint arXiv:1710.05370*.
+(2017)